microsoft/mona-saas/docs/README.md

 ## Can I handle subscription events somewhere other than Logic Apps?

 Absolutely.
-As a convenience, we deploy "stub" Logic Apps into your Azure environment, allowing you to rapidly build out subscription lifecycle workflows using a simple visual designer.
+As a convenience, we deploy "stub" Logic Apps into your Azure environment allowing you to rapidly build out subscription lifecycle workflows using a simple visual designer.
 These workflows are triggered by [events that Mona publishes to a custom event grid topic](event-models/README.md).
-There are many ways to subscribe to Mona's event grid topic including [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger) and [Power Automate](https://flow.microsoft.com/connectors/shared_azureeventgrid/azure-event-grid/) allowing you to select the integration option that makes the most sense for you and your organization.
+There are many ways to subscribe to a custom event grid topic including [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger) and [Power Automate](https://flow.microsoft.com/connectors/shared_azureeventgrid/azure-event-grid/) allowing you to select the integration option that makes the most sense for you and your organization.

 ## Who can access the admin center, setup wizard, and test endpoints?